ZeppelinCode/football_stats_django/README.md

 ## Demo Set up
 In order to run this demo, you need to have docker and docker-compose installed on your machine.

+1. Clone this repo.
+2. run `mkdir static` in the root folder of the repo.
-Clone this repo and run `docker-compose up -d` in the root folder.
+3. run `docker-compose up -d` in the root folder of the repo.

 The application will start up in a couple of minutes after it has: